-The content identified in this document is drawn primarily from current California state standards and accompanying curriculum framework:
+Content Sources.
+The content identified in this resource guide is drawn primarily from current California state standards and accompanying curriculum framework documents:

-- The California Common Core State Standards for English Language Arts and Literacy in History/Social Studies, Science, and Technical Subjects identify four strands of English Language Arts (ELA)/Literacy-Reading, Writing, Speaking and Listening, and Language-that students are expected to achieve by the end of each grade.
-Although divided into strands for conceptual clarity, the ELA/literacy standards propose an integrated model of instruction in which the processes of communication are closely connected. - The California English Language Development Standards: Kindergarten Through Grade 12 divide English as an additional language into three broad categories-Part I: Interacting in Meaningful Ways; Part II: Learning About How English Works; and Part III: Using Foundational Literacy Skills-that students are expected to achieve at each grade.
+- The California Common Core State Standards for English Language Arts and Literacy in History/Social Studies, Science, and Technical Subjects identify four strands of English Language Arts (ELA)/Literacy-Reading, Writing, Speaking and Listening, and Language-that students are expected to achieve by the end of each grade, kindergarten through grade 12.
+Although divided into strands for conceptual clarity, the ELA/ Literacy Standards propose a model of instruction in which the processes of communication are closely connected and integrated with one another and across disciplines. - The California English Language Development Standards: Kindergarten Through Grade 12 divide English as an additional language into three broad categories-Part I: Interacting in Meaningful Ways; Part II: Learning About How English Works; and Part III: Using Foundational Literacy Skills-that students are expected to achieve at each grade.
 In addition, the standards present an increasing continuum of English language proficiency levels-Emerging, Expanding, and Bridging.
 The English Language Development (ELD) standards are derived from and correspond to the standards for ELA/literacy; as such, they are designed to be used in tandem with ELA/literacy standards.
-Likewise, the parts of the ELD standards are complementary and interrelated and should also be used in tandem. - To address both sets of standards simultaneously, the English Language Arts/English Language Development Framework for California Public Schools: Kindergarten Through Grade Twelve (ELA/ELD Framework) is organized by five crosscutting themes- Foundational Skills, Meaning Making, Language Development, Effective Expression, and Content Knowledge.
+Likewise, the parts of the ELD standards are complementary and interrelated and should also be used in tandem.

+To address both sets of standards simultaneously, the English Language Arts/English Language Development Framework for California Public Schools: Kindergarten Through Grade Twelve (ELA/ELD Framework) is organized by five crosscutting themes- Foundational Skills, Meaning Making, Language Development, Effective Expression, and Content Knowledge.
 The themes reinforce the interrelated nature of both sets of standards, highlighting the reciprocal and inextricable relationship among knowledge, literacy, and language.

-This resource guide is similarly organized by the five themes (called elements).
-One additional element-Comprehensive and Integrated Literacy Model-appears first and is drawn from the California Comprehensive State Literacy Plan.
-Intended to be applied across all five themes, this overarching element includes the following components:
+Organization of the Resource Guide.
+The resource guide is also organized by the five crosscutting themes.
+One additional category-Comprehensive and Integrated Literacy Model-appears first and is drawn from the California Comprehensive State Literacy Plan.
+Intended to be applied across all five themes, this overarching category includes the following components:

-- Multi-Tiered System of Support and Best First Instruction - Access and Equity (including the diversity of California's students and students with disabilities)

-- Instruction for Multilingual and English Learner (EL) Students

-- California Dyslexia Guidelines
+- Multi-Tiered System of Support and Best First Instruction - Access and Equity (including the diversity of California's students and students with disabilities) - Instruction that Is Developmentally and Age Appropriate - Instruction for Multilingual and English Learner Students - California Dyslexia Guidelines - Assessment

-- Assessment
+Vision for ELA/Literacy and ELD Instruction.
 The California Comprehensive State Literacy Plan builds on the vision for ELA/literacy and ELD instruction promoted by the ELA/ELD Framework [pp. 4-10, 53]: